2025: Kennedy Space Center & Cape Canaveral Launch Schedule

 Kennedy Space Center Launch Sites

-The rocket launch facility on Florida’s East coast consists of two launch sites, the civilian NASA Kennedy Space Center and the military Cape Canaveral Space Force Station which make up part of the “Eastern Range”.
+The rocket launch facility on Florida’s East Coast comprises two launch sites: the civilian NASA Kennedy Space Center and the military Cape Canaveral Space Force Station, which include the “Eastern Range.”

-This is overseen by the 45th Space Wing which also looks after nearby Patricks Space Force Base.
-Vandenberg Air Force Base in California is the headquarters of the “Western Range”.
+The 45th Space Wing oversees this and looks after nearby Patrick’s Space Force Base.
+Vandenberg Air Force Base in California is the headquarters of the “Western Range.”

-Before you continue, Book ahead with our amazing partner at getyourguide.com who have the best tickets and tours around Florida for unbeatable prices.
+Before you continue, book with our excellent partner at getyourguide.com.
+They have the best tickets and tours around Florida at unbeatable prices.

-Note that all launch dates are provisional and are subject to change, you should always check with the Kennedy Space Center before making a special trip.
+Note that all launch dates are provisional and are subject to change; you should always check with the Kennedy Space Center before making a memorable trip.

-Below is a complete list of planned rocket launches from the Kennedy Space Center and the Cape Canaveral Space Force Station from 2024 onwards and where you can watch a rocket launch.
+Below is a complete list of planned rocket launches from the Kennedy Space Center and the Cape Canaveral Space Force Station from 2025 onwards, where you can watch a rocket launch.

 All times are local times.